openstack/ironic/doc/source/contributor/bugs.rst

      a product, please try contacting support first.

 * should be understandable without additional context.
 For example, if you see an exception, we will need the full traceback.
+Other commonly required things are:

+  * the contents of the node in question (use ``baremetal node show <uuid>``)
+  * debug logging related to the event, ideally with logs from the ramdisk
+  * versions of ironic, ironic-python-agent, and any other coupled components.

 * should not be too verbose either.
 Unfortunately, we cannot process a few days worth of system logs to find the problems, we expect your collaboration.